Ley789/SimpleRayTracer/Thesis/thesis.md

 $$

 where the indices stands for the scaling in the corresponding axes.
-A scaling matrix is a result of the scaling function defined above and multiplications of 2 scaling matrices.
+A scaling matrix is a result of the scaling function defined above or the multiplications of 2 scaling matrices.
 If $s_x = s_y = s_z$ then the scaling is called uniform.
 Multiplying every point of a primitive with a scaling matrix resizes